YoussefArfaoui/TypeSafeQueryBuilder/README.md

+<i>`Note : This branch was created to provide support for old hibernate versions: 3.x.y.z versions`</i>

 The goal of <i>`TypeSafeQueryBuilder`</i> is to allow writing queries using your hibernate configured entity classes rather than hand-coded HQL strings.

 For an overview of the available functionality, see [Functionality overview](https://github.com/gert-wijns/TypeSafeQueryBuilder/wiki/Functionality-overview).
 The rest of this page will be a basic tutorial to get started.
 Basic knowledge of HQL is required to understand the examples and functionality overview.